Soft Quality-Diversity Optimization

 \section{Soft Quality-Diversity}

-To overcome the challenges of discretizing the behavior space, we introduce \emph{Soft QD Score}, an objective for quality-diversity that forgoes tessellations.
-Conceptually, our approach builds on the view of QD algorithms as a form of ``illumination'' \citep{map_elites}.
+To overcome the challenges of discretizing the behavior space, we introduce \emph{Soft QD Score}, an objective for quality-diversity that forgoes tessellations. \sonote{I may suggest switching the order of this sentence to: To overcome..., we proposed a novel objective formulation, the Soft QD Score, that forgoes tessellations.
+My reasoning is the discretizing and the term "Score" is not that intuitive of a connection.
+But just a personal preference.} Conceptually, our approach builds on the view of QD algorithms as a form of ``illumination'' \citep{map_elites}.
 We treat each solution as a light source that illuminates the behavior space, where its brightness is proportional to its quality.
 A set of solutions is then evaluated based on how well they illuminate the entire behavior space.
 This contrasts with traditional approaches, where a discrete cell is considered fully illuminated by its single best occupant.
 In Soft QD, solutions contribute to illuminating multiple regions, with their influence decaying smoothly as a function of distance.
 Figure~\ref{fig:softqd_vs_archive} illustrates this difference.

 Formally, to assess a population of solutions $\btheta = \{\theta_1, \dots, \theta_N\}$, we first define the \textbf{behavior value $v_{\btheta} (\mathbf{b})$} that it induces at any point $\mathbf{b}$ in the behavior space as